SkillsFundingAgency/dfc-app-contactus/README.md

 This app using the FAM API for Postcode routing.
 To make use of it you will require an APIM API key for that service.

-This app also uses SendGrid to send email messages.
-The configuration section "SendGrid" contains settings used for SendGrid.
-As a minimum, add your SendGrid API key.
+This app also uses Gov.Notify to send email messages.
+The configuration section "NotifyOptions" contains settings used for Gov.Notify.
+As a minimum, add your Gov.Notify API key.

 ## Running locally